vBruegge/PointCloudExtractor/README.md

 ### uavExtraction

 The code for the UAV extraction can be found in `examples/uavExtraction`.
+The following examples assume, that you have build the executable using "by foot", not using flake.
+If you have used flake, the executable is in the folder `result/bin` and this is where the point cloud is supposed to go (maybe you have to adjust the permissions to copy something inside).

 The programm requires four inputs:
 - the point cloud which should be sectioned as TXT-File in the build folder